top of page

 ChristChurch Cityscape.jpg

-AWCBR 2025
+AWCBR 2026

 Australasian Winter Conference on Brain Research

-31 AUG - 04 SEP | Christchurch, New Zealand
+30 AUG - 03 SEP | Christchurch, New Zealand

 AWCBR in Christchurch

-Join the Largest Neuroscience Meeting in New Zealand – AWCBR 2025!
+Join the Largest Neuroscience Meeting in New Zealand – AWCBR 2026!

-The Australasian Winter Conference for Brain Research is returning in 2025, bringing together world-leading neuroscientists, clinicians, and innovators to inspire cutting-edge research and collaboration.
+The Australasian Winter Conference for Brain Research is returning in 2026, bringing together world-leading neuroscientists, clinicians, and innovators to inspire cutting-edge research and collaboration.

-Don’t miss out—be part of AWCBR 2025!
+Don’t miss out—be part of AWCBR 2026!

 Key Dates

-Abstract Submissions open
+Abstract Submissions Open

 Early Bird Registration Open

-Conference opens
+Conference Begins

-Conference Closes
+Conference Finishes

-Stunning New Venue
+Stunning Venue

-We’re thrilled to announce that the Australasian Winter Conference for Brain Research (AWCBR) 2025 will be held at Te Pae Christchurch Convention Centre!
+We’re thrilled to announce that the Australasian Winter Conference for Brain Research (AWCBR) 2026 will be held at Te Pae Christchurch Convention Centre!
 Located in the heart of the Garden City, Te Pae is a world-class venue designed for collaboration and innovation.

 With stunning modern architecture, state-of-the-art facilities, and breathtaking views of the Ōtākaro Avon River, Te Pae offers the perfect setting for cutting-edge neuroscience discussions.
 Enjoy seamless conference experiences with high-tech presentation spaces, premium networking areas, and easy access to Christchurch’s vibrant restaurants, cafes, and green spaces.